anstgial/Introduction/README.md

-- 👋 Hi, I’m @gimmethatcode or Anastasios Gialamas
+- 👋 Hi, I’m @gimmethatcode or Anastasios Gialamas.
-- 👀 I’m interested in learning data science trough real-case projects
+- 👀I am an ambitious Data Scientist who explores data projects to learn from.
-- 💞️ Right now my github profile is under construction.
+- 💞️ Right now my github profile is under construction and not complete.
 - 📫 You can reach me at anastasisgial@gmail.com

 <!---